 ThankYou Points for College Students

 What qualifies in the “entertainment” category of spending?
 Entertainment is a broad term that encompasses many different merchants and retailers.
-Citi offers the following list of merchants they consider to fit the bill: live performences, sports promoters (such as sports stadiums), movie theaters, amusement parks, tourist attractions and museums, record stores, and video rental stores.
-Avid gamers will like that GameStop is classified as a “Video Amusement Game Supplies” merchant, meaning purchases there fall under the 2x point category as well.
-You get 2x the ThankYou points on this, regardless of whether its procrastinating from class work, or a treat and study break.
+Citi offers the following list of merchants they consider to fit the bill: live entertainment, live theatrical productions, concerts, live sporting events, movie theaters, amusement parks (including zoos, aquariums, circuses and carnivals), tourist attractions (including museums, and art galleries), record stores, video rental stores and on-demand internet streaming media.

 How much are ThankYou points worth?
 This depends highly on the way in which you choose to use your points.
 When used for cash back you need 10,000 ThankYou points to receive $50 in credit.
 This puts the value of a single point at $50 / 10,000 = $0.005.
 Since you earn between 1 – 2 ThankYou points per $1, this puts your rewards rate at 0.5% to 1%, which is low compared to some other cards.

 To optimize the value you get out of spending, we advise you redeem ThankYou points where you are not getting less than $0.01 per point.
 You can get that kind of value when redeeming points for gift cards or flights.
 This way your rewards rate is boosted up to be between 1% and 2% - a much more competitive rate.

 Citi® Private Pass®: Your Citi® ThankYou® Preferred Credit Card for College Students gives you the ability to purchase tickets to concerts, sporting events and more - even when they're sold out to the general public.
 We see this benefit as being most useful to college-aged consumers, especially when it comes to getting access to shows which are hard to score tickets for.